apache/arrow/docs/source/cpp/csv.rst

 ---------

-The choice between using :class:`~arrow::csv::TableReader` or :class:`~arrow::csv::StreamingReader` will depend on your use case but two tradeoffs are worth pointing out:
+The choice between using :class:`~arrow::csv::TableReader` or :class:`~arrow::csv::StreamingReader` will ultimately depend on the use case but there are a few tradeoffs to be aware of:

+1. **Memory usage:** :class:`~arrow::csv::TableReader` loads all of the data into memory at once and, depending on the amount of data, may require considerably more memory than :class:`~arrow::csv::StreamingReader` which only loads one :class:`~arrow::RecordBatch` at a time.
+This is likely to be the most significant tradeoff for users.
-1. When reading the entire contents of a CSV, :class:`~arrow::csv::TableReader` will tend to be more performant than :class:`~arrow::csv::StreamingReader` because it makes better use of available cores.
+2. **Speed:** When reading the entire contents of a CSV, :class:`~arrow::csv::TableReader` will tend to be faster than :class:`~arrow::csv::StreamingReader` because it makes better use of available cores.
+3. **Flexibility:** :class:`~arrow::csv::StreamingReader` might be considered
-2. :class:`~arrow::csv::StreamingReader` performs type inference off the first block that's read in, after which point the types are frozen.
-Either set :member:`ReadOptions::block_size` to a large enough value or use :member:`ConvertOptions::column_types` to set the desired data types explicitly.
+   less flexible than :class:`~arrow::csv::TableReader` because it performs type inference only on the first block that's read in, after which point the types are frozen and any data in subsequent blocks not matching those types will cause an error.
+Note that this can be remedied either by setting :member:`ReadOptions::block_size` to a large enough value or by using :member:`ConvertOptions::column_types` to set the desired data types explicitly.